marinierb/DockerChallenge/README.md

 http://brunotestapp.canadacentral.azurecontainer.io/ | Hits the nginx default page http://brunotestapp.canadacentral.azurecontainer.io/app | Hits the *app* endpoint
-http://brunotestapp.canadacentral.azurecontainer.io/users | Hits the *users* endpoint which lists the users in the database
+http://brunotestapp.canadacentral.azurecontainer.io/users | Hits the *users* endpoint which lists the users in the database http://brunotestapp.canadacentral.azurecontainer.io/dbadmin | Hits the *adminer* endpoint which redirects to the adminer server

 Note